stryder-dev/flutter_platform_widgets/README.md

 - Setting `BottomNavigationBar.fixedColor` to anything has no effect.

 - If using the Cupertino widgets it may complain that there is no Material parent when using material widgets further doen the widget tree and using MaterialApp.
-If this is the case you need to place `Material` as a child widget
+If this is the case you need to place `Material` as a parent widget to the PlatformWidget

 ```dart
 return PlatformScaffold(